GoogleCloudPlatform/professional-services/examples/vertex_mlops_enterprise/doc/01-ENVIRONMENTS.md

 You can clone the following example for setting up the repo: https://github.com/pbalm/professional-services/tree/vertex-mlops/examples/vertex_mlops_enterprise
 This repo should have at least one of the following branches: `dev`, `staging`, `prod`

-You will need to configure the Github organization and repo name in the `identity_pool_claims` variable.
+You will need to configure the Github organization and repo name in the `github` variable.

 ##  Instructions
 ###  Deploy the different environments

-You will need to repeat this process for each one of the different environments (01-development, 02-staging, 03-prod):
+You will need to repeat this process for each one of the different environments (01-development, 02-staging, 03-production):

-- Go to the environment folder: I.e. `cd ../terraform/01-development`
+- Go to the environment folder: I.e. `cd ../terraform/01-dev`

 - Create a `terraform.tfvars` file and specify the required variables.
 You can use the `terraform.tfvars.sample` an an starting point